alsosprachben/mnvkd/README.md

     - Processes are much easier to make deterministic.
     - Processor TLB flushes align with network dispatches.

-The hierarchy is:
-1. `vk_thread`: stackless coroutine micro-threads beside
-2. `vk_proc_local`: thread-local micro-process state within
-2. `vk_heap`: micro-heaps managed by
-3. `vk_proc`: micro-processes in
-4. `vk_kern`: a polling network event loop dispatcher "virtual kernel".
+### Stackless Threading

 The stackless coroutines are provided a blocking I/O interface between OS sockets and other coroutines.
 Under the hood, the blocking I/O ops are C macros that build state machines that execute I/O futures.
 The ugly future and blocking logic is hidden behind macros.

+### Memory Hierarchy

+The micro-processes get their own micro-heap, and the kernel gets its own micro-heap.

+1. process memory:
+	1. `vk_thread`: stackless coroutine micro-threads beside
+	2. `vk_proc_local`: thread-local micro-process state within
+	3. `vk_heap`: micro-process micro-heaps managed by
+2. kernel memory:
+    1. `vk_pool`: holding the process micro-heaps, beside
+	2. `vk_proc`: kernel-local micro-process state driven by
+	3. `vk_kern`: a polling network event loop dispatcher "virtual kernel" within
+	4. `vk_heap`: a micro-heap for the kernel.

 ### Micro-Process Safety